openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ## Visualization

-The barplot gives us an idea of the most common research interests based on the number of posters - assuming that the word is not repeated in the same poster title.
+The barplot gives us an idea of the most common research interests based on the number of posters - assuming that one word is not repeated in the same poster title.

 ```r